-5.1 Tweet Type and Volume Throughout the Campaign
+5.1.
+Tweet type and volume throughout the campaign

 Twitter activity about the election was relatively constant across the period examined, with two exceptions: the May 15 leaders' debate, and the actual elections.
-Figure 4 shows the overall volume of tweets sent throughout the campaign by tweet type, first for all tweets and secondly for candidates' tweets.
-Figure 5 complements the picture by showing the mean tweets per day sent by MEP candidates who had Twitter accounts distinguishing between incumbents and non-incumbents.
-The patterns depicted generally confirm previous findings about the fluctuation in the numbers of Twitter messaging during heated events such as electoral competition or protests (Jungherr and Jürgens, 2014).
-In terms of overall tweeting intensity, the highlight of the campaign period period was the leaders' TV debate which was broadcasted live in almost all countries and whose organisers encouraged the public to tweet about and event address questions to the candidates via the platform.
+Fig. 4 shows the overall volume of tweets sent throughout the campaign by tweet type, first for all tweets and secondly for candidates' tweets.
+Fig. 5 complements the picture by showing the mean tweets per day sent by MEP candidates who had Twitter accounts distinguishing between incumbents and non-incumbents.
+The patterns depicted generally confirm previous findings about the fluctuation in the numbers of Twitter message during heated events such as electoral competition or protests (Jungherr and Jürgens, 2014).
+In terms of overall tweeting intensity, the highlight of the campaign period was the leaders' TV debate which was broadcasted live in almost all countries and whose organisers encouraged the public to tweet about and event address questions to the candidates via the platform.

 The picture when looking at the candidates' tweets is different.
-The peak in tweeting activity here is reached at the beginning of the election (which with the UK election being earlier than the others varied somewhat) with incumbents being more active than non-incumbents throughout the whole campaign confirming findings provided by extant research (Evans et al., 2014; Lorenzo-Rodríguez and Madariaga, 2015).
+The peak in tweeting activity here is reached at the beginning of the election (which with the UK election being earlier than the others varied somewhat) with incumbents being more active than nonincumbents throughout the whole campaign confirming findings provided by extant research (Evans et al., 2014; Lorenzo-Rodríguez and Madariaga, 2015).
 Although no previous study has asked the question why incumbents are more active than non-incumbents, we speculate that it is probably a combination of having previously used Twitter successfully and having established some sort of presence already along with budgetary availability.
 Unsurprisingly given previous research (Grant et al., 2010), the highest amount of tweets sent by candidates are actually retweets, while replies (which obviously denote interactivity) are consistently fewer.
-A spike in replies is observed towards the end of the election, presumably because politicians respond to congratulatory messages, and in a matter of a week the whole Twitter activity effectively dies out.
-This last is consistent with Larsson (2015) which, examining the extent to which EP elections candidates use Twitter permanently or mainly during campaigns, found that their tweeting is not characterised by any permanence, with most Twitter activities dying out at the end of the election.
+A spike in replies is observed towards the end of the election, presumably because politicians respond to congratulatory messages,